Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Language Translation.md

 # About
-Psych Engine has added the support for a wide variety of languages, for more accessability to people who don't natively speak English.
+Psych Engine has added the support for a wide variety of languages, for more accessibility to people who don't natively speak English.
 It utilizes a language localization file (LLF), uses the file format `lang`.
 To translate certain word and phrases to different languages.
 Such as the text's content and the sprite's image path, without doing it hardcoded manually.

 ***

 # Configuration
 ## Setting Up
-Every LLFs are stored within the `data` golder folder directory.
+Every LLFs are stored within the `data` folder folder directory.
 Whether within the `assets` folder directory of the game, locally in a custom mods folder directory, or globally in the `mods` folder directory.
-Either way it will stll work as usual, but it's still recommended to store it locally in a custom mods for organization, obviously.
+Either way it will still work as usual, but it's still recommended to store it locally in a custom mods for organization, obviously.

 Naming a LLF must be recommended to utilizing the [language code format](http://www.lingoes.net/en/translator/langcode.htm).
 For easy identifying from different languages along with organizing and overriding in multiple named LLFs.
 For an example: `en-US` for english in USA; `en-CA` for english in Canada; and `es` for spanish.